ravio/servicenow-serviceguru-update-set-auto-deployer/README.md

 Note: As this is a free tool, the developer or ServiceGuru assumes no liability w.r.t to the tool usage.

-If you are installing this for the first time, please ensure this dependency is installed.
+If you are installing this for the first time, please ensure the dependency update set (ServiceGuru-FIRST-TIME-INSTALL-ONLY) is installed too.
+For later app upgrades, the dependency is not needed.

 Compatibility information is as below